-There are two types of filters available for sale:
+There are two types of filters available:

 - With the 0.1 micron (absolute) pore size filter, it is impossible for any bacteria, protozoa or cysts to pass through this microfiltration filter.
 This is the company’s standard filter.
 It has been tested by Umgeni Water which is SANAS accredited.
 Membrane area is 0.5m (nominal value).

 As the pores of the membranes within the Sydney 905 Filter are 0.1 microns in size, this means 700 pores can fit, side by side, in a width of a single human hair or approximately 10 000 will fit into a millimeter.

 - If viruses are an issue, then with the 0.01 micron (absolute) pore size purifier, it is impossible for viruses in addition to bacteria, protozoa and cysts to pass through this ultrafiltration purifier.
 This is the company’s premium filter.
 This purifier is known to block even the smallest know virus to man which is the MS2 virus.
 However, the flow through this membrane is slow due to this absolute pore size and thus it is recommended to be configured within a pressurised system.
 Membrane area is 0.61m (nominal value).